fakebmarchete/git-pratica-v2/Dica-6.md

 Essa é a dica 6!!!
+SGAUsglau